SalishSeaCast/SalishSeaNowcast/docs/deployment/skookum_salish.rst

 Nowcast Runs Directories
 ========================

-On the hosts where the nowcast system NEMO runs will be executed create a :file:`runs` directory and populate it with:
+On the hosts where the nowcast system NEMO runs will be executed create a :file:`runs/` directory and populate it with:

 .. code-block:: bash